VinceZK/Portal/README.md

    $ git clone https://github.com/VinceZK/Portal.git
    $ npm install
    ```
-2. Create the database in MySQL(So far, only MySQL):
+2. Create the database in MySQL(So far, only for MySQL 5.x):

    Copy file "MDB.sql" in the project root to your sql console and execute.
    The script will create database "MDB" which contains all the tables and test data.

    Please also create a DB user 'nodejs' with password 'nodejs'.
    By default, Portal uses credential 'nodejs/nodejs' to connect MySql at port 3306.
    You can of course change the default settings.
-Please refer <https://github.com/VinceZK/json-on-relations>
+Please refer <https://github.com/VinceZK/json-on-relations/wiki/Setup>

 3. Start portal
    ```bash